Borrow a Book Club Kit for Indigenous History Month

 by Jennifer Wemigwans

-A Digital Bundle explores the potential of online and digital technologies to serve Indigenous resurgence by contributing to the goals of Indigenous... nation building.
-Based on interviews and discussions with active users of Four Directions Teachings, a website created by Jennifer Wemigwans, it makes a case for a new online social movement that embraces Indigenous perspectives.
+A Digital Bundle explores the potential of online and digital technologies to serve Indigenous resurgence by contributing to the goals of Indigenous nation building.
+Based on interviews and discussions with active users of Four Directions Teachings, a website created by Jennifer...
+Wemigwans, it makes a case for a new online social movement that embraces Indigenous perspectives.
 Key to this movement is the redefinition of online Indigenous knowledge projects as 'digital bundles,' thus elevating the cultural protocols and responsibilities that come with such a designation and grounding these projects within an Indigenous epistemological paradigm.--Provided by publisher.

 Jonny Appleseed